wd-David/svelte-component-test-demo/README.md

+# svelte-component-test-demo

-# Test Svelte Component Using Vitest & Playwright (WIP )
+The blog post is published at Hashnode: [Test Svelte Component Using Vitest & Playwright](https://davipon.hashnode.dev/test-svelte-component-using-vitest-playwright)

+---

 Hi 👋, I'm David Peng.
 It's been a while since my last blog post.

 In the last two months, I added 100+ unit/ component/ e2e tests in my Svelte project (yeah, I didn't do TDD because I wasn't familiar with testing enough 😅).
-I experimented with different test runners, kept measuring DX and try to find my ideal toolset of testing.
+I experimented with different test runners, kept measuring DX, and tried to find my ideal toolset for testing.
 I'd love to share some of my learnings and thoughts here.

-In this article I'll focus on the basic setup of Vitest & Playwright to test our Svelte components.
+In this article, I'll focus on the basic setup of Vitest & Playwright to test our Svelte components.
 You can check the demo repo here: [Svelte Component Test Demo Repo](https://github.com/davipon/svelte-component-test-demo)

-I'll also write about the advanced component test and mocking (Svelte runtime module & networking) in my next blog post, stay tuned!
+In my next blog post, I'll also write about the advanced component test and mocking (Svelte runtime module & networking).
+Stay tuned!

-## Different types of test in Svelte
+## Different types of test

-Here's a breif introduction of each type (my point of view):
+Here's a brief introduction of each type (my point of view):

 - **Unit Test**: Test the smallest piece of code, e.g., a simple function.
 - **Integration Test**: Test group of functions, e.g., fetching and transforming data
-- **Component Test**: Test the behavior/ transition of a UI component, e.g., form validation
+- **Component Test**: Test the behavior/ transition of a UI component, e.g., form interaction, open a modal
 - **End-to-end (E2E) test**: Complete user journey, e.g., login to a website and a series of operations

 ## Test Runners

+<<<<<<< HEAD
 ### [Vitest](https://vitest.dev/): A Vite-native unit test framework. (alternative: [Jest](https://jestjs.io/))

 You might hear that more and more Svelte Developers migrating their tests from Jest to Vitest in the past few months.